BHP Insurance Irish Champion Hurdle (Grade 1)

 Our tip will be online shortly.
 Please check back soon.

-On ratings it is hard to see any horse getting close to Faugheen at his best, but Nichols Canyon is certain to give it a good go.
-The only horse to beat Faugheen, he took away his pace setting duties by forcing him to settle in behind in the 2015 Morgiana Hurdle, galloping on strongly to spring one of the biggest upsets in recent years.
-He was however been soundly beaten by him when they met again in last year’s renewal of the race, with Nichols Canyon left trailing in Faugheen’s wake, 28 lengths behind.
+Nichols Canyon was soundly beaten in last year’s renewal of this race, left trailing in Faugheen’s wake, 28 lengths behind.
 Nevertheless his seasonal reappearance this year gave hope that he was starting to progress again when easily winning the Morgiana Hurdle in convincing fashion, but then went to the Ryanair Hurdle at Leopardstown in December to be soundly beaten by Petit Mouchoir.
 His rider Ruby Walsh cited his disappointment at his mounts tame effort, suggesting it wasn’t his true running: “I don’t want to take anything away from Petit Mouchoir, who was a very good winner on the day, but Nichols Canyon barely managed to beat Ivanovich Gorbatov and Jer’s Girl and they were a long way behind him at Punchestown“.
 It is still hard to get away from how disappointing that performance was and he looking very one paced up the home straight, with a repeat of that performance leaving him vulnerable again.
-On past performances, he seems unlikely to reverse form with either Faugheen or Petit Mouchoir and he would really need heavier ground if he has any chance of upsetting them both.
+On past performances, he seems unlikely to reverse form with Petit Mouchoir and he would really need heavier ground if he has any chance of upsetting them both.
 With heavy ground, it would bring his stamina into play and although he doesn’t have the turn of foot of some of the other horses in the race, he is a strong galloper and would most likely stay on the best if conditions get tricky.
-If resuming back to his peak, you’d have to give him Each Way chances if eight or more go to post, but he is certainly vulnerable for win purposes.
+With just the four runners now, he is certainly vulnerable for win purposes.

 Speaking of the Ryanair Hurdle winner, Petit Mouchoir was most impressive that day, making all and quickening off the home bend in the style of a very progressive and smart horse.
-Henry De Bromhead’s 6 year old has finally shown us what he is really capable of and its hard to say where the limit of his ability is, as he should be capable of even better yet.
+Henry De Bromhead’s six-year old has finally shown us what he is really capable of and its hard to say where the limit of his ability is, as he should be capable of even better yet.
 Probably preferring ground that is closer to good than heavy, he is comfortable with this course and distance as evidenced by his win in the Ryanair Hurdle and he’d be very dangerous to give a lead to.
 De Bromhead was pleasantly surprised by his Ryanair Hurdle performance, citing ambitions for the Champion Hurdle later in the season: “I think we’d have every right to consider the Champion Hurdle on that performance.
 He was a good horse last year with some great runs at the back-end, and bar Newcastle with the fall, he’s done nothing wrong with us.
 He’s a lovely horse to do anything with, I’m just blown away“.
-The problem however may lie in the fact he is unlikely to get a soft lead with both the aforementioned horses likely to be vying for the lead as well as some others in the line up, but as long as he’s prominent he should still be able to give his running.
-He has to be considered a creditable threat and if nothing else a good Each Way angle into the race, and it’d be dangerous to discount any Henry De Bromhead horse at present with a 24% strike rate from 41 runners when writing this piece and Petit Mouchoir can add to that tally on Sunday.
+Looking set to go off as favourite for the race, Petit Mouchoir has an ideal opportunity to follow up his Ryanair Hurdle victory.
+The Henry De Bromhead horses are in excellent order at present, with a 24% strike rate from 41 runners when writing this piece and Petit Mouchoir can add to that tally on Sunday.